Kia Soul extended warranty coverage

 Can you cancel an extended warranty for a Kia Soul?

 You may be able to cancel an extended warranty for a Kia Soul depending on the type of plan you purchase.
 For third-party warranties, you can typically cancel within 30 to 60 days for a full refund, after which a prorated refund applies.
-If you purchase the Kia Extended Warranty plan, you typically can’t cancel your plan.
+You may be able to cancel the Kia Distinction VSC under specific circumstances, but you should confirm this with your dealer.

 Can you buy a Kia extended warranty after purchase?

 You can generally buy a Kia extended warranty from a third-party provider at any time.
-If you’re interested in Kia’s official extended warranty program, you can only purchase it within 34 months from the date of new vehicle delivery.
+If you’re interested in Kia’s official extended warranty program, check with your local Kia dealer.

 Article sources